Rogues-Lab/hardhat-metabaker/README-TEMPLATE.md

 npm install <your npm package name> [list of peer dependencies]
 ```

-Import the plugin in your `hardhat.config.js`:
+Import the plugin in your `hardhat.config.ts`:

 ```js
 require("<your plugin npm package name>");